Voluntary administration: A guide for creditors

-Either or both the first and second creditors’ meeting may be held using telephone or videoconferencing facilities.
+Either or both the first and second creditors’ meeting may be held using telephone, videoconferencing or web-based meeting facilities.

-You should read the voluntary administrator’s report before you attend the second meeting or decide whether you want to appoint someone else to vote on your behalf at that meeting.
-This report must give sufficient information to explain the company’s business, property, affairs and financial circumstances, to enable you to make an informed decision about the company’s future.
+This report must give enough information to explain the company’s business, property, affairs and financial circumstances.
+The report should allow you to make an informed decision about the company’s future.

 The report should also provide an analysis of any proposals for the future of the company, including the possible outcomes, as well as a comparable estimate of what would be available for creditors in a liquidation.

 The voluntary administrator’s statement must include the voluntary administrator’s opinion, with reasons, on each of the options available to creditors, as well as an opinion on which option the voluntary administrator believes is in the best interests of creditors.
-As noted above, the options are:
+The options are:

-- approve a deed of company arrangement (if one is proposed)
+- approve a DOCA (if one is proposed)